Ludium-Official/road-to-dubai/Go Basics/article/04m05_avl_tree.md

 	return b
 }

-// AVL 트리에 값을 삽입하는 함수
-func (n *AVLNode) Insert(value int) *AVLNode {
+// Function to insert into the value of AVL tree func (n *AVLNode) Insert(value int) *AVLNode {
 	if n == nil {
 		return NewAVLNode(value)